google/kmsan/Documentation/dev-tools/kmsan.rst

 that is immediately initialized).
 Any new heap allocation done without ``__GFP_ZERO`` is also poisoned.

-Compiler instrumentation also tracks the shadow values with the help from the runtime library in ``mm/kmsan/``.
+Compiler instrumentation also tracks the shadow values as they are used along the code.
+When needed, instrumentation code invokes the runtime library in ``mm/kmsan/`` to persist shadow values.

 The shadow value of a basic or compound type is an array of bytes of the same length.
 When a constant value is written into memory, that memory is unpoisoned.